kbaseattic/roadmap/README.md

 * Proposed contains product descriptions that are under considerations for addition to KBase.
 * Accepted contains product descriptions that are currently under development for KBase
-* Finished contains product descriptions that have been implemented and deployed into KBase
+* Deployed contains product descriptions that have been implemented and deployed into KBase